MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivequalityofservicemeasurement_clearprivatepayload_97493826.md

 # Windows.Networking.XboxLive.XboxLiveQualityOfServiceMeasurement.ClearPrivatePayload

 ## -description

+Clears the private payload established with **PublishPrivatePayloadBytes**.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -remarks